tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 	/// </summary>
 	public virtual Events Events { get; set; }

         /// <summary>
         /// The maximum upload size to allow.
 Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
         /// Set to null to allow any size.
 The size might still be restricted by the web server or operating system.
+        /// This property will be preceded by <see cref="MaxAllowedUploadSizeInBytesLong" />.
         /// </summary>
         public virtual int?
 MaxAllowedUploadSizeInBytes { get; set; }

+        /// <summary>
+        /// The maximum upload size to allow.
+Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
+        /// Set to null to allow any size.
+The size might still be restricted by the web server or operating system.
+        /// This property will take precedence over <see cref="MaxAllowedUploadSizeInBytes" />.
+        /// </summary>
+        public virtual long?
+MaxAllowedUploadSizeInBytesLong { get; set; }

 	/// <summary>
 	/// Set an expiration time where incomplete files can no longer be updated.